gracious-tech/copy.church/src/articles/command-many-overlook/index.md

 ## Freely You Have Received, Freely Give

-When Jesus sent out the twelve disciples to minister to Israelite towns, he commanded them to "give without pay", which is rendered as "freely give" in some other translations:
+When Jesus sent out the twelve disciples to minister to Israelite towns, he commanded them to "freely give":

-> And proclaim as you go, saying, 'The kingdom of heaven is at hand.'
-Heal the sick, raise the dead, cleanse lepers, cast out demons.
-You received without paying; give without pay. &mdash; Matt 10:7-8
+<BibleQuote passage="Matt 10:7-8" :options='passage_mat10_7_8'></BibleQuote>

 Let's consider some options for interpreting this command of Jesus: